zwave-js/node-zwave-js/docs/config-files/style-guide.md

 Labels should be **Title Case**.

-### Descriptions
+### Parameter Descriptions

-Descriptions can be helpful, but they clutter UIs.
+Parameter descriptions can be helpful, but they clutter UIs.
 As such, unnecessary descriptions that merely restate the label **must** be removed.
 Additionally, information like units or available ranges should be removed as that information is provided to UIs through other properties.

 As a rule of thumb: Only include a description if it is necessary, helpful, and adds significant value.